-Note I Maryland Health Services Cost Review Commission
+9. Maryland Health Services Cost Review Commission

-The Hospital's rate structure applicable to regulated services is subject to review and approval by the Maryland Health Services Cost Review Commission.
-The Hospital has entered into a Total Patient Revenue (TPR) System with the HSCRC.
-Under TPR, regulated gross patient service revenue is determined prospectively for each rate year ending on June 30.
-TPR-approved revenue and rates are adjusted annually for the effect of cost of inflation, growth of the population area served by the Hospital and variances between TPR-approved revenue versus the actual revenue charged to patients during the prior rate year.
+The Hospital's rate structure applicable to regulated services is subject to review and approval by the Maryland HSCRC.
+Effective July 1, 2016, the Hospital entered into a Global Budget Revenue (GBR) agreement with the HSCRC.
+The GBR agreement will renew each year for a one-year period unless it is cancelled by the HSCRC or by the Hospital.
+The GBR agreement provides the Hospital with a fixed revenue amount (CAP) under which it must operate each year.
+The CAP is adjusted annually for inflation, change in the Hospital's payer mix and uncompensated care, change in population and quality incentives.
+Approximately 95% of the gross patient revenue of the Hospital is subject to the GBR system.

 The rate variances, plus penalties where applicable, are applied to decreases (in the case of overcharges) or increases (in the case of undercharges) prospectively in future approved rates on an annual basis.
-Under TPR, the Hospital has the ability (within limits) to adjust rates to charge patients more or less than the gross patient service revenue approved for each year.
+Under GBR, the Hospital has the ability (within limits) to adjust rates to charge patients more or less than the gross patient service revenue approved for each year.